acolombo11/spicy-mayo/README.md

 # spicy-mayo

-iOs, Android and desktop app to check a Google Calendar without the need to add its Google account to the phone.
+**spicy-mayo** is a simple iOS, Android, and Desktop app to view events from a Google Calendar—without needing to add your Google account to your device.
-Authentication and data retrieval are managed through a simple Google Apps Script backend.

-Its main use-case is to check Today, Tomorrow or a specific day of your work calendar, without adding your Google work account to your phone.

-Since the backend needs to be setup on the account of the Google Calendar owner, and the app needs to be setup with the your own backend url, it can't be download but it needs to be built as explained in the next section.
+It’s ideal for quickly checking your work calendar for **Today**, **Tomorrow**, or a **specific date**, while keeping your work account off your phone.

+The app fetches calendar data through a lightweight [Google Apps Script](https://script.google.com/home) backend, which must be set up on the calendar owner's Google account.
+Since the backend and API key are specific to each setup, the app isn't available on app stores and must be built manually (see below).

-### Screenshots
+## 📸 Screenshots

-Android
+#### Android

 | Events                                      | Error                                        | Empty                                       |
 |---------------------------------------------|----------------------------------------------|---------------------------------------------|
 | ![Android-1](docs/screenshot-android-1.png) | ![Android-2](docs/screenshot-android-2.png)  | ![Android-3](docs/screenshot-android-3.png) |

-iOS
+#### iOS

 | Today                                       | Tomorrow                                     | Specific Date                               |
 |---------------------------------------------|----------------------------------------------|---------------------------------------------|
 | ![iOS-1](docs/screenshot-ios-1.png)         | ![iOS-2](docs/screenshot-ios-2.png)          | ![iOS-3](docs/screenshot-ios-3.png)         |

-The screenshots are displaying
+> Screenshots showcase:
-- the dark and light theme following the user's system preference (iOs, Android)
+> - Light and dark themes, following system preference (iOS, Android)
-- different themes following the Material You user colors (Android)
+> - Material You color theming (Android)
-- the three different types of day that can be shown (today, tomorrow or a specific date)
+> - Daily view types (today, tomorrow, specific date)
-- the three different states the screen can be in (w/ events, empty state, error state)

-## How to setup
+> - UI states (events present, empty, error)

+## ⚙️ Setup

+> You’ll need access to the Google account that owns the calendar.

-1. Using the Google account of the calendar to be accessed, create a new project on [Google Apps Script](https://script.google.com/home)
+1. Go to [Google Apps Script](https://script.google.com/home) and create a new project.
-2. In the **Services** tab, add **Google Calendar API** to the project
+2. In the **Services** tab, add **Google Calendar API** to the project.
-3. Copy the content of [spicy-mayo.js](spicy-mayo.js) to the default file in the editor
+3. Replace the default script with the content from [`spicy-mayo.js`](spicy-mayo.js).
-4. Generate a random string or use a password of choice to fill the `spicyApiKey` const, then save the project
-5. Deploy the script as **"type"** <i>Web App</i>, choosing to **"execute as"** <i>Me <sub><sup>(email)</sup></sub></i>, with **"Who has access"** to <i>Anyone</i>
-6. Copy the obtained Deployment ID, and the Api key generated previously, to the [secrets.template.properties](secrets.template.properties) file in the root of the project
-7. Remove the template extension from the file, so to have as result the `secrets.properties` file, which is ignored by git not to expose any secrets
+4. In the script, set a secure value for the `spicyApiKey` constant (e.g., a password or random string).
+5. Click **Deploy > Manage deployments** and deploy as a **Web App**:
+   - **Execute as**: Me <sub><sup>(your email)</sup></sub>
+   - **Who has access**: Anyone
+6. Copy the **Web App URL** and the `spicyApiKey` you set earlier.
+7. In the app project, copy [`secrets.template.properties`](secrets.template.properties) to a new file named `secrets.properties`.
-8. Build the app and enjoy it
+8. Paste the Web App URL and API key into `secrets.properties`.
+9. Build and run the app.

+> 🛡️ `secrets.properties` is ignored by Git to keep your data private.

-## Contribute
+## 🤝 Contributing

-The project is very specific to my requirements, it could be a lot more generic, so if you need any feature feel free to fork the project and continue by yourself or open a Pull Request.
-Check the repo's [issues](/../../issues) to find some good first issues and other ideas.
+This project was built for a very specific use-case and kept intentionally minimal.
+However, contributions are welcome!

+- Check [issues](/../../issues) for ideas or beginner-friendly tasks.
+- Feel free to fork the repo and adapt it to your needs.
+- Submit a pull request if you have improvements to share.